DevSalgueiro/list-of-products/README.md

-# Estudo de requisições HTTP com React
+# Study of HTTP requests with React